tderrien/FEELnc/README.md

 # FEELnc :
 ## FlExible Extraction of Long non-coding RNAs

-*Version (24/03/2016): Adding an option for the classifier: -b/--biotype.
-Using this option, the classifier write the biotype of the lncRNA and the RNA partner.
-If no biotype, write "none" instead.*

-*Version (23/11/2015): Update of the classifier output.
-Now the classifier write (i) a log file containing statisitcs on the inteactions (i.e the line which began with a # before the update) and (ii) a main output file which is now formated as a tabulated matrix with a header.*

-*Version (10/11/2015): Major Update.
-Correction of bug  during ORF sequences extraction from a GTF containing CDS information (the sequence was containing the RNA sequence in addition to the ORF).
-If you launched FEELnc analysis with a GTF including CDS information, please re-run your analysis with this new version.
-Sorry for the inconvenience.*

-*Version (05/11/2015): Major update, replace ORF length feature by ORF coverage feature (ORF length divided by RNA length)*

-*Version (26/05/2015): Major update includes the use of RandomForest for FEELnc_codpot*

 Please note that FEELnc project is still in working progress.
 But feel free to use it and send any comments/bug/suggestions.
 Thanks!